 These guidelines and requirements put off a lot of travelers bringing their dogs to Hawaii, but with a plan in advance, it can easily be done.

-Requirements for Traveling With Your Pet to Hawaii
+Requirements for Moving With Your Pet to Hawaii

 Your dog needs several items in check before you are able to travel to Hawaii together: